IkarosKappler/ikrs.http/document_root/README.txt

    params (Could the DefaultCommandFactory eventually take some type params)?
- - Store the supported yucca commands inside global constants (affects YuccaCommandFactory and all custom command classes.
+ - Store the supported yucca commands inside global constants (affects YuccaCommandFactory and all custom command classes).
+ - [2013-03-02 actually this was changed before]
- - The ikrs.util.Command interface has a new method: getSupportedCommands().
+   The ikrs.util.Command interface has a new method: getSupportedCommands().
 This method should be used in yucca's HELP command.
  - [DONE 2013-02-25]